fabienkruba/cmdunix101/presentation.md

 - many commands accept jokers (*)
 - if the terminal is smart enought, can handle colors as shell can handle different terminal types.
 - modern shells interpreters have completion with <TAB>
+- shells have job control (ctrl-z/bg/jobs/fg): you can launch multiple commands in the same shell if needed

 ---

 ### The Shell